If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Example Audience #2: Business-to-Business (B2B)

 Public relations surveys are not always administered to consumers.
-Our market research agency works with many businesses, organizations, and brands that communicate in the B2B space.
+Our national market research agency works with many businesses, organizations, and brands that communicate in the B2B space.

 These B2B surveys require our firm to reach out to business professionals to ask survey questions regarding their business or professional role and environment.